 What is Krumping?

 Krumping is a relatively new street dance form that originated in the streets of Los Angeles’ South Central neighborhood.
 Dancing is offered as an alternative to violence in an area known for heavy gang crime, and it is often heavily based in faith and spirituality.
-Krump is an acronym for Kingdom Radically Uplifted Mighty Praise, coined the group’s founders.
+Krump is an acronym for Kingdom Radically Uplifted Mighty Praise, coined by the group’s founders.

 The origins of krumping can be traced back to a fusion of several popular dance forms in the Los Angeles area.
-In addition to traditional hip-hop and break dancing moves, krumping is heavily influenced another unique Los Angeles dance form known as clowning, which was pioneered dancer Tommy the Clown.
+In addition to traditional hip-hop and break dancing moves, krumping is heavily influenced by another unique Los Angeles dance form known as clowning, which was pioneered by dancer Tommy the Clown.
 Extremely aggressive movements are typical of the style, which are used as expressions of extreme frustration and powerful emotion.

 Several prominent dancers, including Li’l C, Tight Eyez, Big Mijo, Slayer, and Hurricane, founded the dance style as it is known today around 2000 or 2001.
 They started having dance battles between students from various originators.
 Families or “fams” began to form around specific teachers.
 Many fam members adopted names that were similar to those of their leaders, with some indicating the level of mastery of the style or the number of battles won.